dataplat/dbatools/README.md

  - Linked Server.
 Use -SkipLinkedServers to skip.
  - All items within Central Management Server.
 Use -SkipCentralManagementServer to skip.
  - SQL Server configuration objects (everything in sp_configure).
 Use -SkipSpConfigure to skip.
+ - User objects in systemdbs (things like dba backup routines, etc).
+Use -SkipSysDbUserObjects to skip.

 Examples